geoff-lew/numeric-toolkit/README.md

 > *"Update the close-pulse skill so that it always groups overdue tasks by assignee first, skips tasks tagged 'on hold', and posts the summary to #accounting-close in Slack instead of responding in chat."*

 Claude will modify the skill in place.
 Your customized version becomes the default for future runs — no coding required.
+Combine with task descriptions to give Claude a 'working memory'.

 ---